Follow & Tag us on Social Media

 The BUCKHORN FESTIVAL OF THE ARTS is a juried show and has operated using this professional process since its beginning in 1978.
 Annually we welcome invited alumni exhibitors and submissions from new artists.

-General Information – Established in 1978, the Buckhorn Cultural Centre and Athletic Association (BCC) is a non-profit organization supported by the fundraising successes of special events like the BUCKHORN FESTIVAL OF THE ARTS.
+General Information – Established in 1978, the Buckhorn Community Centre and Athletic Association (BCC) is a non profit organization supported by the fundraising successes of special events like the BUCKHORN FESTIVAL OF THE ARTS.
 The BCC offers a fully accessible and clean facility available for rent for family functions, community groups and training sessions, as well as for the services and programs presented by the BCC.
 The 10 acre park is surrounded by nature and is basically made up of two sections:

-Buckhorn Cultural Centre: approximately 10,000 sq. ft. of indoor year-round space that houses 25 to 40 booths, the Festival administration office, Info Booth, the Artists Lounge, public washrooms, the Volunteer Lounge, Artist Check-in Centre, as well as the Special Exhibit Gallery, Amateur Art Competition and the Youth Art Display.
+1) Community Centre: approximately 11,000 sq. ft. of indoor year-round space that houses 25 to 40 booths, the Festival administration office, Info Booth, the Artists Lounge, public washrooms, the Volunteer Lounge, Artist Check-in Centre, as well as the Amateur Art Competition.

-All sales made at the Festival are subject to 20% commission, plus HST, payable to the Buckhorn Cultural Centre.
+∙ All sales made at the Festival are subject to 20% commission, plus HST, payable to the Buckhorn Community Centre.

 10′ – $180.80 (with HST)